 Before you submit an Inter-library loan request, please consider the following:

-Is your request for a group research or commercial project ?
+Is your request for a commercial project or sharing with colleagues ?

 If the request is for your own private research or study....

 Have you checked the University’s Library Catalogue for the item you require?